-Liz O’Donnell is a doctoral level licensed professional clinical counselor licensed in the State of Ohio, licensed physical therapist (CA, WI, OH), Certified Professional/Executive Coach and registered yoga teacher (RYT), with significant expertise in individual, group, and relationship therapy.
-She has been working in the field of infertility for over 23 years and became certified as a pre-term infant developmental specialist (NIDCAP) in 1996.
+Liz O’Donnell is a doctoral level licensed professional clinical counselor licensed in the State of Ohio, California and Florida and a licensed physical therapist (OH), Certified Professional/Executive Coach and registered yoga teacher (RYT), with significant expertise in individual, group, and relationship therapy.
+She has been working in the field of infertility for over 25 years and became certified as a pre-term infant developmental specialist (NIDCAP) in 1996.

 She practices with great care, dignity, and respect for the unique characteristics of each persons particular narrative.
 Dr. O’Donnell is also Associate Clinical Professor, Family and Community Medicine, NEOMED (Northeast Ohio Medical University) and designed the course: Sex Gender and Diverse Identities in the 21st Century.